Resold Pixel phones originally purchased from Project Fi are having their IMEIs blacklisted

 As an overview, people originally bought Pixels from both the Google Store and Project Fi to sell them to a New Hampshire-based reseller.
 Why New Hampshire, you may ask?
 There's no sales tax.
 Both parties here were supposed to make a profit, but Google ended up banning a ton of accounts for a violation of their terms of service..
 Considering how important Google is in our lives (Gmail, Google Photos, YouTube, Play Store, etc.), a lot of people were obviously not happy.
 In the end, Google did restore many of these accounts, but it was obviously enough for a good scare.

 However, it seems that Google still hasn't completely forgiven people for violating their ToS.
-Kyle, a writer for HardOCP, had his Pixel XL's IMEI blacklisted just yesterday.
+Kyle Bennett, the editor-in-chief and founder of the HardOCP website, had his Pixel XL's IMEI blacklisted just yesterday.
 IMEIs are typically blacklisted by carriers when phones are lost or stolen, but that's clearly not what happened here.
 Calling T-Mobile didn't do anything, as their staff told him that they could not reverse the blacklisting.
 His communication with Swappa support was more interesting, though; here's what they told him:

 "Sorry to hear of the complaints.
 We have seen a great number of Pixel devices becoming blacklisted the past two days.
 We are still trying to figure out why this has happened to so many devices.
 We are working to find out the cause of this widespread issue.
 It would be best for both of you to keep on top of Google and pressing them for an explanation.
 In one other case, I saw this morning Google agreed to send the buyer a replacement device so that might be an option to look into.
 Seller please work with the buyer and Google to see if they can get to the bottom of it."